Friedrich Wilhelm Joseph Schelling: Reputation and influence

 In the 1950s, the situation began to change.
 In 1954, the centennial of his death, an international conference on Schelling was held.
 Several philosophers, including Karl Jaspers, gave presentations about the uniqueness and relevance of his thought, the interest shifting toward his later work on the origin of existence.
 Schelling was the subject of Jürgen Habermas's 1954 dissertation.

-In 1955 Jaspers published Schelling, representing him as a forerunner of the existentialists and Walter Schulz, one of organizers of the 1954 conference, published "Die Vollendung des Deutschen Idealismus in der Spätphilosophie Schellings" ("The Perfection of German Idealism in Schelling's Late Philosophy") claiming that Schelling had made German idealism complete with his late philosophy, particularly with his Berlin lectures in the 1840s.
+In 1955, Jaspers published Schelling, representing him as a forerunner of the existentialists and Walter Schulz, one of organizers of the 1954 conference, published "Die Vollendung des Deutschen Idealismus in der Spätphilosophie Schellings" ("The Perfection of German Idealism in Schelling's Late Philosophy") claiming that Schelling had made German idealism complete with his late philosophy, particularly with his Berlin lectures in the 1840s.
 Schulz presented Schelling as the person who resolved the philosophical problems which Hegel had left incomplete, in contrast to the contemporary idea that Schelling had been surpassed by Hegel much earlier.
 Theologian Paul Tillich wrote: "what I learned from Schelling became determinative of my own philosophical and theological development".
 Maurice Merleau-Ponty likened his own project of natural ontology to Schelling's in his 1957–58 Course on Nature.

-In the 1970s nature was again of interest to philosophers in relation to environmental issues.
+In the 1970s, nature was again of interest to philosophers in relation to environmental issues.
 Schelling's philosophy of nature, particularly his intention to construct a program which covers both nature and the intellectual life in a single system and method, and restore nature as a central theme of philosophy, has been reevaluated in the contemporary context.
 His influence and relation to the German art scene, particularly to Romantic literature and visual art, has been an interest since the late 1960s, from Philipp Otto Runge to Gerhard Richter and Joseph Beuys.
 This interest has been revived in recent years through the work of the environmental philosopher Arran Gare who has identified a tradition of Schellingian science overcoming the opposition between science and the humanities, and offering the basis for an understanding of ecological science and ecological philosophy.

 In relation to psychology, Schelling was considered to have coined the term "unconsciousness".
 Slavoj Žižek has written two books attempting to integrate Schelling's philosophy, mainly his middle period works including Weltalter, with work of Jacques Lacan.
+Psychoanalytic theorist Rafael Holmberg has argued that an important similarity between Schelling and psychoanalysis is their retroactive interpretations of temporality and freedom.
 The opposition and division in God and the problem of evil in God examined by the later Schelling influenced Luigi Pareyson's thought.
-Ken Wilber places Schelling as one of two philosophers who "after Plato, had the broadest impact on the Western mind".